-14 ERD2Curry: A Tool to Generate Programs from ER Specifications
+14 ERD2Curry: A Tool to Generate Programs from ER Specifications cypm update cypm install ertools

 ERD2Curry is a tool to generate Curry code to access and manipulate data persistently stored in relational databases.
 The Curry code is generated from a description of the logical model of the database in form of an entity relationship diagram.
-The idea of this tool is described in detail in [11].
+The idea of this tool is described in detail in [16].
 Thus, we describe only the basic steps to use this tool.